webpro-nl/knip/packages/docs/src/content/docs/features/compilers.md

 require compilation (or transpilation, or pre-processing, you name it).
 Files like `.mdx`, `.astro`, `.vue` and `.svelte` may also import other sources files and external dependencies.
 So ideally, these files are also included when linting the project.
-To this end, Knip supports a compiler for any file extension.
+That's why Knip supports compilers.

 ## Prerequisites